 However, if the experiment were performed using hydrogen chloride gas (or sulfur dioxide), blue litmus would be added to the lower flask and this changes to red on reaching the upper flask, so showing that the solution is acidic.
 Hydrogen chloride is not so soluble as ammonia – at 15°C water will absorb only 458 times own volume of the gas.
 Under the same conditions water absorbs 47 times its own volume of sulfur dioxide.

 The fountain experiment will also work if the upper flask is filled with steam or hot air instead of ammonia.
 In this instance, however, the pressure difference, which makes the fountain of water droplets rise into the upper flask, is caused by the contraction of the hot gases as they cool down.

 Making hydrochloric acid

 Hydrochloric acid is a solution of hydrogen chloride in water, but as hydrogen chloride is so soluble special care has to be taken in making the solution.
 If an ordinary delivery tube were dipped into water, the water would rapidly rise up the tube as the gas dissolves and soon water would enter the flask containing the reaction mixture.
 As hot concentrated sulfuric acid is used in this preparation, the admission of cold water to the flask would be dangerous.

-One method of dissolving the gas is illustrated.
+One method of dissolving the gas is illustrated in Figure 2.
 The open end of the inverted funnel dips into the water.
 As hydrogen chloride reaches the funnel, water rises up inside it, but cannot go very far as the liquid seal is broken, so causing the water to fall back.